 This could explain the sad findings of Gina Welch, an atheist who went undercover into a major evangelical church, saying evangelicals can offer arguments for Christianity but not for God.

 Procrastination, of course, is putting off acting on our beliefs.
-The dangers are more than apparent, with Ten Elshof observing “often our strongest moral beliefs (beliefs to the effect that we ought to do this or ought not do that) will diminish or even disappear if we procrastinate acting on them” (p.
+The dangers are more than apparent, with Ten Elshof observing “often our strongest moral beliefs (beliefs to the effect that we ought to do this or ought not to do that) will diminish or even disappear if we procrastinate acting on them” (p.
 45).
 When attention management and procrastination join forces, they provide the perfect storm for believers in Christ to miss important growth opportunities.

 Using David’s “excursion” with Bathsheba, the dangers of perspective switching are highlighted.
 Creating the illusion (perspective) that Uriah (Bathsheba’s husband) had legitimately died in battle, David now has a means of justifying his affair with Bathsheba who, after properly mourning her loss, becomes the mother of their illegitimate son.
 Of course, the prophet Nathan steps in offering a fictitious story to get David to see his own plight from the proper perspective.

 Since “no single perspective consistently delivers the view of things that we prefer” (p.
 53), perspective switching is especially accessible for facilitating self-deception.
 We can easily adopt the perspective of others by way of feigning empathy.
-Those in public ministry are considerably vulnerable to the use and abuse of this tool by waving the flag of “transparency,” but only just enough to leave out the requisite details for full accountability.
+Those in public ministry are especially vulnerable to the use and abuse of this tool by waving the flag of “transparency,” but only just enough to leave out the requisite details for full accountability.
 If a pastor or leader can enjoy the perspective that his parishioners have of him ( “My pastor is transparent and authentic.”), then he can avoid his own perspective which includes the sordid details he wishes to avoid and thus continue in self-deception.
 “We typically adopt the perspective that best accommodates a positive self-view.”

 Rationalization is the mental exercise of morally or psychologically justifying our behavior.
-This tool is usually employed post hoc or as an afterthought in order to ground the convictions we already hold in our “gut.”
+This tool is usually employed post hoc or as an afterthought, in order to ground the convictions we already hold in our “gut.”
 But sometimes our “gut” can hold true beliefs without all the reasons.
-As Pascal said “The heart has its reasons of which Reason knows nothing.”
+As Pascal said, “The heart has its reasons of which Reason knows nothing.”
 Consider this illustration.
 If you were asked to guess (not solve) the right answer when factoring the equation x2 – 3x – 10 and you replied “(x – 5) (x + 2),” you would be correct, even though you may not know how to solve it by the mathematical process.
-The truth of your answer remains, though you do not know how to derive that answer.
+The truth of your answer remains, though you may not know how to derive that answer.

 Yet, we are told that unless our beliefs have sound arguments behind them, they are irrational.
 So we seek to gain reasons for (rationalize) our beliefs as if they cannot be true without all the arguments behind them.
 Yet beliefs don’t require evidence and arguments for them to be true.
 I can hold a true belief without knowing why that belief is true.
 This is not to say that solid arguments are of no value.
 Nevertheless, we buy into the myth that rationalization is necessary and so deceive ourselves into believing that I must know the arguments to support my beliefs before I can know they are true.

 Ressentiment is a “re-ordering of the sentiments.
 We adjust our affections, sentiments, and value judgments in order to avoid severe disappointment of self-censure” (p.
 66).
-Ressentiment takes on a subtle form when we share with another person our “concern” about someone who has angered us, but are merely cloaking our true feelings in a facade of care.
+Ressentiment takes on a subtle form when we share with another person our “concern” about someone who has angered us but is merely cloaking our true feelings in a facade of care.
 It is also a way of downplaying the accomplishments or successes of others when we’ve been removed from the limelight.
-[Sadly, I see this alot in academic circles!].
+[Sadly, I see this a lot in academic circles!].
 By devaluing others’ achievements we minimize our own perceived misfortune.
 Contrary to the tool of rationalization, ressentiment, says Ten Elshof, is particularly manifest in the anti-intellectualism of the church, where faith is given priority over reason.
 Matters of the “heart” are esteemed more than matters of the “head.”
-It’s a form of “super-valuing” the one over the other, when both should be equally esteemed.
+It’s a form of “super-valuing” the one over the other when both should be equally esteemed.
 Instead, we adjust the value of one over the other.

 Chapter 5 is all about “getting help when it’s not working” (the chapter’s title) or the phenomenon of “groupthink” and how it aides self-deception.
 The rules are simple: